 Skip to main content

-You can use Timer Trigger combined with Cloud Function to implement the scheduled task feature.
+You can use Timer Trigger combined with cloud function to achieve the feature of scheduled tasks.

-Go to Cloud Development Platform/Cloud Functions, choose the function to configure, click Edit, modify the Scheduled Trigger option in the form, and you can upload a configuration file or configure the content.
-The format is as follows:
+Go to TCB/cloud function, select the function to be configured, click Edit, modify the Timer Trigger option in the form, and upload a configuration file or enter configuration content in the following format:

 {